 People are becoming more aware of the benefits of CBD as more articles are released for the information of the masses.
 While the knowledge of the effects and benefits of CBD is important, it is equally necessary to know how to determine the right dosage for every product and use.

 CBD products are categorized by the FDA as a dietary supplement.
 However, unlike with the other supplements, there is no Recommended Daily Intake or RDI for CBD that FDA mandates, therefore, it doesn’t have an official serving size.
 Because of this, some users tend to do their own estimates on their use of CBD or just follow what the brands recommend the users to take which are again, just estimates.
-The thing is, the right dosage means that the product, strength and amount of CBD are at parr to the individuals’ needs of the product.
-Some factors that need to be considered are the weight of the user, body chemistry, the severity of condition and concentration of CBD.
+The thing is, the right dosage means that the product, strength, and amount of CBD are at parr to the individuals’ needs of the product.
+Some factors that need to be considered are the weight of the user, body chemistry, the severity of the condition, and the concentration of CBD.

 In this article, you will learn how to calculate some variables that will help you know the right dosage for your CBD use.